One of the most accomplished all-round pickups on sale

 Check out the Parkers pickup group test to see how it compares with its latest rivals.

 Keep reading for the full review Nissan Navara on Parkers Vans and Pickups - or for full details of load capacity and payload see our dedicated Navara Dimensions page.

 Skip to our full verdict on...

 - Some concerns about rear suspension when loaded or towing

-From its sharp steering to its powerful engines, the Nissan Navara is one of the better pickups to drive - just don't expect it to be quite as comfortable as a car.
+From its sharp steering to its powerful engines, the Nissan Navara is one of the better pickups to drive - but still falls some way short of being as comfortable and easy going as a car.